 Why this matters:

 Covering the basics of social media within a larger digital marketing course is very different from providing comprehensive training in social marketing tactics, content creation, and strategy.
+And while some old school marketing tactics are evergreen, that’s not always the case.

 The basics might cover planning a social content calendar.
 But what about providing customer care on social?
 Or the ever-evolving opportunities of social commerce?
 Marketing schools aren’t to blame here by any means—social simply changes too fast for most to keep up with.